srockw/SMacro/README.md

 - Delete ticks.
 - Add empty tick rows at the end of the macro.
 - Save macros with a given name.
+- View all saved macros.
+- Load any saved macros.

 # Actions